tea3/resize-and-watermark/README.md

 watermark: ./sample JPG/watermark.png   # File path of watermark image watermarkWidthRate : 0.1                # The size of the image occupied by the watermark
 watermarkMarginRate: 0.02               # Watermark margin
+# defaultWatermarkPosition:             # Default position of watermark
+#   - North
+#   - West
+# watermarkColor: auto                  # Watermark Color Overlay (e.g. : auto , 00FFFF , FF00FF , FFFF00 , red , green , blue , ...)
+# watermarkColorSelectionWeight:       # Criteria for choosing the color of the watermark
+#   - 1.0                               # Hue difference
+#   - 1.0                               # Saturation difference
+#   - 4.0                               # Luminance difference
+# defaultLens: lens:laowa105mm          # Lens keyword to enter when there is no Exif

 quality: 97                             # JPEG quality value

 fileTitle: My Picture                   # Always a character string to be included in the IPTC title meta field